 - A Golden Circle tour with Brúarfoss and Fontana Spa, which covers the Golden Circle highlights plus Brúarfoss waterfall and includes time at the Laugarvatn Fontana spa with a tasting of geothermally baked rye bread.

-A day trip along Iceland’s South Coast
+A Day Trip Along Iceland’s South Coast

 In our itinerary we suggest you take two days to visit Iceland’s south coast, however, it is also possible to do this as a long day trip from Reykjavik.

-Whilst these don’t see absolutely everything, they do cover the major highlights, including the black sand beaches and the most popular waterfalls.
+Whilst these don’t see everything, they do cover the major highlights, including the black sand beaches and the most popular waterfalls.

 Some day tours also go as far as the Jökulsárlón glacier lagoon, although as this is a fairly long round trip from Reykjavik, those versions usually only run in the months of the year with longer daylight hours.